meanpenguin/NetCoreConsole/readme.source.md

 This shows how to use the various publish profile options when building a netcore 3 console app.

-This sample targets one dependency (NodaTime) for illustrative purposes

 toc

+## Console project settings

+snippet: MyConsole.csproj

+ * This sample targets one dependency (NodaTime) for illustrative purposes.
+ * The [Runtime IDentifier](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog) is hard coded to `win-x64`.
+All profiles will inherit this setting.
+ * `AppendRuntimeIdentifierToOutputPath` and `AppendTargetFrameworkToOutputPath` are disabled to simplify the resulting directory structure.
+See [Change the build output directory](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-change-the-build-output-directory)

 ## Publish Profile